-The Environmental Studies Department offers the following eight General Education (GE) courses
+The Environmental Studies Department offers the following ten General Education (GE) courses

 Environmental Science (ESCI):

 - ESCI 1: Environmental Science (4 units)